xxu30-appdev/classroom-associations/README.md

 Make yours work like it.
 Your local app is using a light theme, and the reference app is using a dark theme so that you don't get confused between tabs as you try to check your work.

-Click through the app and debug.
-Try adding a new student, updating a student, looking at the details of a student, and deleting a student.

-Sometimes you will get an error message; sometimes there won't be an error message, but the action just won't do its job. **Use the server log to help figure out what's going on.**
+If you run into any problems or error messages, **use the server log to help figure out what's going on.**

 ---

 All in all, you need to:

- - Build the Golden Seven for Students from scratch.
-I've already generated the model for you, so you just have to do the RCAVs.
+ - Build the Golden Seven for Students from scratch
- - Build the Golden Seven for Courses from scratch.
-I've already generated the model for you, so you just have to do the RCAVs.
+ - Build the Golden Seven for Courses from scratch

+I've already generated the models for you, so you just have to do the RCAVs.